 This is a difficult question to answer as it needs more facts before an attorney can advise you.
 If you are charged with a crime, including operating under the influence of alcohol, you should contact an experienced DUI defense attorney.

 There are two sets of "testing" that officers and troopers in Massachusetts employ.
 One is field sobriety testing, the other is the breath test.
 The short answer is that your refusal to submit to any tests is inadmissible in Massachusetts courts.
-That means that the jury will not...Read more »
+That means that the jury...Read more »

 was wondering about my drug trafficking case, allegedly drugs were found on person while driving and allegedly at a house I was seen staying at my motion was allowed to suppress such drugs found and motion to dismiss is the next thing to be filed the question is if the case gets dismissed and since...
 Read more »